 Tiefencastel is a village in the Albula region of canton Graubünden.
 It is located southwest of Chur.

-Prior to Tiefencastel is the Schin Gorge.
+Prior to Tiefencastel was the Schin Gorge.
 After the Schin Gorge, the train traverses the 85-meter-high Solis Viaduct before going into the Albula Valley.
 From here on, you’re going to get beautiful views of the Albula/Bernina region, a route also used by the Bernina Express.

 Solis Viaduct is 863 meters above sea level.